nextflow-io/nextflow/docs/config.rst

 createTimeout       Defines the amount of time the Spack environment creation can last.
 The creation process is terminated when the timeout is exceeded (default: ``60 min``).
 ================== ================

+Nextflow does not allow for fine-grained configuration of the Spack package manager.
+Instead, this has to be performed directly on the host Spack installation.

 .. _config-dag: